PittSMLlab/Gonzalez-Rubioetal.-2026-WeberPerception/README.md

-# Weber's Law in walking: sensory scaling is observed in multi-sensory, dynamic tasks.
+# Weber's Law in walking: sensory scaling is observed in multi-sensory, dynamic tasks

-Gonzalez-Rubio, M., Iturralde, P.A. & Torres-Oviedo, G. Weber’s Law in walking: sensory scaling is observed in multi-sensory, dynamic tasks.
+Gonzalez-Rubio, M., Iturralde, P.A. & Torres-Oviedo, G. Weber's Law in walking: sensory scaling is observed in multi-sensory, dynamic tasks.
 Sci Rep (2026). https://doi.org/10.1038/s41598-026-54948-5

+## Requirements
+- MATLAB with the **Statistics and Machine Learning Toolbox** installed (required for `Weber_Figures.m`).
+- Python 3 with Jupyter Notebook (for `DDM_RT_fit.ipynb`).

 ## Data Organization
-Data from the experiment are made available in the `Data` folder of this repository.
+Data from the experiment are made available in the `Data` folder of this repository. **Download the entire `Data` folder rather than individual files** — the scripts reference files using relative paths (e.g. `Data/Data.csv`).
+If you download files individually and place them elsewhere, you will need to manually update the file path in the code to match wherever you saved them.

 There are two types of files:
-- `Data.csv` stores a table in CSV format containing task information information for all 39 participants, including the presented belt speed difference (ΔV, in mm/s), binary choice response (left or right leg perceived as slower), reaction time (time from auditory start cue to button press), participant ID, block number, and speed condition.
+- `Data.csv` stores a table in CSV format containing task information for all 39 participants, including the presented belt speed difference (ΔV, in mm/s), binary choice response (left or right leg perceived as slower), reaction time (time from auditory start cue to button press), participant ID, block number, and speed condition.
 - `JND_Choices.mat` contains the just noticeable differences (JNDs) estimated from participants' choice data, derived from the generalized linear mixed-effects model (GLMM) described in the manuscript.
 A subfolder within `Data` contains the JNDs estimated from reaction time data alone for each group (Slow, Comfortable, and Fast), computed via the drift-diffusion model (DDM).
 These files are used in conjunction with the Python code described below.
 Original raw data files (.mat) will be made available upon request.

 ## Analysis